alienresident/Video-Portfolio/README.md

 ## Naming Conventions

 ### Folder Names
 The sub folders by default will be in alphabetical order.
 Numbering the sub folders will make them appear in a particular order i.e. `01_Artwork`, `O2_Promos`, `03_Motion_Graphics`.
 However, we usually don't want to display these numbers in the interface.
 In the player.php configuration settings, we can tell the script to ignore the first _n_ characters (the default is 3).
 The folders will be then listed as `Artwork`, `Promos`, `Motion Graphics`.
+If you want to use a different naming shame you can change the numbers of characters to remove.
+Look for `$dir_offset_start` in the player config file.

 ### File names
+The script compares the file names of each video to see if they are different sources of the same video i.e. `artwork_1-hd.mp4` and `artwork_1-sd.mp4` By default it will remove the last _n_ characters (the default is 3) i.e. `-hd` and `-sd` and compares the remaining name i.e. `artwork_1`.

+If you want to use a different naming scheme you can change the number of characters to remove.
+Look for `$file_offset_end` variable in the player config file (this should be a negative number).
+Similarly with folder names you can also control the order of the videos by numbering them and using the `$file_offset_start`variable to remove _n_ characters (this should be a positive number).

+#### Video sources, codecs, and media queries.
+The `$video_sources` array tell the script what codec the video is encoded in and if it's responsive what size the video is.
+This values are the ones from the encoding script.

+	$video_sources = array();
+	$video_sources[] = array('filename_stem' => '-hd', 'codec' =>'avc1.64001E, mp4a.40.2', 'media' =>'');
+	[…]

+If you change the naming scheme be sure to change the filename stem here to.

-### Escaping Characters
+### Escaping or Substituting Characters in File and Folder Names
+In the `names.txt` you can escape or substitute characters.
+As it's can be problematic to have spaces in filenames underscores `_` are convert to HTML non-breaking spaces `&nbsp;`.
+The pipe `\` acts as a divider and you can use regular expressions here too.

+	/_/|&nbsp;

+You can add in other characters here to.
+You can use this for abbreviations in filenames or folder name.

+	/Big_Bunny/|Big&nbsp;Buck&nbsp;Bunny

+You can change the name of the `names.txt` to whatever you like by changing the `$names_file` variable.

 ### Adding Descriptions to the Playlist
+Adding description to the playlist is very similar to adding file and folder names.
+The `descriptions.txt` is used to add descriptions in the playlist.
+For the playlist descriptions to show up `$playlist` and `$playlist_descriptions` must be set to `true`.
+As the filenames have already been processed be sure to use the escaped version from the `names.txt` i.e. `Big&nbsp;Buck&nbsp;Bunny` not `big_buck_bunny`.

+You can also change the name of the `descriptions.txt` to whatever you like by changing the `$names_file` variable.

 ## Player Configuration Settings
-In `player.php` you have a list of configuration options.
+In `player.php` you have a long list of configuration options.
 They are broken down into sections that control different elements on the page.

 #### movie dimensions
 	$w = 768;
 	$h = 432;

 #### server config
 	$dir = 'video';